 The Chase Freedom, Sapphire, and Ink credit card families earn Ultimate Rewards points.
 Gift cards cost 1,000 points per $1 in gift card balance for over 150 brands.

-Some credit cards, including the Chase Sapphire Preferred®, give you a bonus for travel redemptions.
+Some credit cards, including the Chase Sapphire Preferred® Card, give you a bonus for travel redemptions.
 For instance, your points are worth 1.25 cents each when booking award travel through the Chase Ultimate Rewards portal.
 However, each point is only worth 1 cent each for gift cards and cash statement credits.

 Chase periodically has gift card sales where each point is worth more than one cent each.
 These sales are only for select brands, specifically, restaurant gift cards.
 For instance, instead of needing 1,000 points for a $10 gift card, you may only need 900 Ultimate Rewards.